How to purchase a

 Click on the links below for more Pat II info.

 PAT II FLIPPED OVER!

 On April 11, 2019 the Pat II work crew flipped the boat right-side up to continue to work on the deck.
 They used a large sling and gantry system.
 The video of the flip-over can be viewed here.

 The hull has been fiberglassed and painted.
-The interior decking, seating, deck house and window glass will now be built.
-The ELCO EP-40 electric motor, batteries, and propeller shaft will also be installed.
+The interior decking, seating, deck house and window glass were built after.
+The ELCO EP-40 electric motor, batteries, and propeller shaft were also installed.